Promoted for

 If you need to transfer money from Canada to the US, consider these four options:

-There’s a lot to consider when choosing a cross-border banking account for USD.
-Keep the following factors in mind when comparing your options.
+There’s a lot to consider when choosing a cross-border banking account for USD, including:

 While some US dollar accounts don’t have any monthly fees, many do.
 Check the monthly fee that applies and find out whether the fee will be waived if you meet a minimum balance requirement.